taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 3. Select the kernel modules you want to compile(including the one you edited) by going to the kernel tree root and running:

 		make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- menuconfig

-	.
-	Remember to select as modules(M, not *).
+	<br />Remember to select as modules(M, not *).
 To enable the usb port select "System Type -> Parrot Drivers -> PARROT6 USB driver (Synopsys)".
 	To enable the FAT32 file system select "File systems -> DOS/FAT/NT Filesystems -> VFAT (Windows-95) fs support", "File systems -> Native language support", "File systems -> 		Native language support -> Codepage 437 (United States, Canada)", "File systems -> Native language support -> NLS ISO 8859-1  (Latin 1; Western European Languages), "File 		systems -> Native language support -> NLS UTF-8.
 	Furthermore, for a USB stick to be recognized as a SCSI disk, we must add SCSI support by selecting "Device Drivers -> SCSI device support -> SCSI disk support.
 	Now the selected modules can be compiled by running:

 		make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- modules

-	This should, among other things, generate the following modules:
+	<br />This should, among other things, generate the following modules:

 		drivers/block/nbd.ko
 		drivers/parrot/usb/dwc_otg/dwc_otg.ko